BerryCloud/xapi-java/README.md

 ## xAPI Java Client

-The xAPI Java Client can be used by learning record providers (LRP) to communicate with learning record stores (LRS) or a systems which follows the LRS requirements of one or more of the xAPI resources.
+The xAPI Java Client can be used by learning record providers (LRP) to communicate with learning record stores (LRS) or a system which follows the LRS requirements of one or more of the xAPI resources.

 ### Getting started